day8/re-frame/README.md

 ```clj
 (re-frame.core/reg-sub  :query-items  query-fn)
 ```
-Which says "when you see a query (subscribe) for `:query-items`, use `query-fn` to compute it".
+Which says "if you see a query (subscribe) for `:query-items`, use `query-fn` to compute it".

 ### Code For Domino 5

 Because the query function re-computed a new value, a view (function) which subscribes to "items", is called automatically (reactively) to re-compute DOM.

-It produces
-a hiccup-formatted data structure describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).
+It computes a data structure, in hiccup format, describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).

 ```clj